jesse-wei/jesse-wei.github.io/_posts/2022-08-10-guide-to-act.md

 Reading and Science are **skill-oriented**.
 Certainly Reading can't test you on content of specific books, and Science rarely tests actual science topics (i.e., usually 1 or 2 questions out of 40).
 These sections do not test "topics."
 Instead, they test your ability to absorb new content and answer questions about it quickly.
 Another way to put it: all answers to all Reading and *most* Science questions are in the passages and figures.

-Reading tests you with fiction, social studies, humanities, and natural science passages, and Science tests you with scientfic passages and figures (graphs, tables, charts, etc.).
+Reading tests you with fiction, social studies, humanities, and natural science passages, and Science tests you with scientific passages and figures (graphs, tables, charts, etc.).
 On the surface, Reading and Science might seem quite different, but the skills they test are actually quite similar.

 ### Study strategy